Mon-Fri 8:30～17:15 Closed Sat, Sun, and Public Holidays

 The Kagawa Urushi Lacquer Work Institute was established in 1954 as the first lacquer work institute in Japan.
-With the aim of training successors of the craft and handing down the three traditional techniques of Kimma, Zonsei, and Choshitsu, the Institute has produced more than 400 graduates so far, and many of them have been active as lacquer work artists and technicians.
+With the aim of training successors of the craft and handing down the three traditional techniques of Kimma, Zonsei, and Choshitsu, the Institute has produced more than 450 graduates so far, and many of them have been active as lacquer work artists and technicians.
 The institute has two courses, the Student Course and the Researcher Course.
 Students learn basic subjects such as designing, modeling, and general techniques of lacquer work; molding, painting, and decorating.
 Researchers, under the guidance of instructors, create works based on themes of their own choosing and learn more about various techniques.
-The master-instructors consist of three Important Intangible Cultural Property Holders (also known as Living National Treasures) from Kagawa; Masami Isoi, Hitoshi Ota, and Yoshito Yamashita, and three from the other areas, Shosai Kitamura, Fumio Mae, and Kiichiro Masumura.
+The master-instructors consist of three Important Intangible Cultural Property Holders (also known as Living National Treasures) from Kagawa; ISOI Masami, and YAMASHITA Yoshito, and OTANI Hayato, and two from the other areas, MAE Fumio, and MASUMURA Kiichiro.
 The greatest appeal of this institute is that students are able to not only learn lacquer work techniques but also acquire a sense of color, design, and attitude toward lacquer-crafting directly from such masters of the art.
-In the early days, most of the students at the Institute were apprentices from local lacquer work companies.
-However, in recent years, the number of students from other prefectures and the percentage of women has rapidly increased.
-On the first floor, selected works by graduates are on display, and visitors are welcome to watch students training in the classrooms.
+In recent years, the students at the Institute the number of students from other prefectures and the percentage of women has increased.
+Selected works by graduates are on display, and visitors are welcome to watch students training.

 ASANO Eri / YOSHIDA Natsuki